 Stage 2: Writing First Drafts

 Rule 6.
 Brevity is the soul of wit.
 A press release is not a long read.
 The shorter it is – the more people will read it.

 Rule 7.
 More specificity.
 The most important message comes first.
 The headline and the leading paragraph reflect the main idea of the entire press release.
 Make these lines sound intriguing even for the most violent skeptic.

 Rule 8.
 Let it be a story.
 People don’t share press releases at lunchtime.
 They tell each other stories.

 Rule 9.
 Facts and figures.
 Your arguments will not count unless you prove them with facts and numbers.

 Rule 10.
 Quotes.
 It works when they are short and relevant.
-And it never works with the paragraph-long quotes from CEOs or top managers.
-If quotes are too long, there’s a high chance journalists will make them shorter.
+And it never works with paragraph-long quotes from CEOs or top managers.
+If quotes are too long, there are a high chance journalists will make them shorter.
 And if journalists make edits to your text, you risk losing some important context.

 Read more: How to Get Better Quotes for Press Releases

 Rule 11.
 When the first drafts are ready, set them aside for at least till the next day.
 Now your mind is “fresher” and you can judge the writing more accurately.
 Another option is when you let someone else read the press release and leave feedback.